 “Ahh…” I nodded.
-It was hard not to keep analyzing her peculiar and sudden casual air with me.
-Usually, it was all game, and when she left to go back to Wind Country, I always felt a little exasperated.
+It was hard not to keep analyzing her sudden casual air with me.
+Usually, it was all game, and when she left to go back to Wind Country, I felt well enough exasperated.
 This was unexpected.
 But nice.
-I felt thoughtful.
+I felt tranquil.
 We walked through the park in silence.
 Every now and then, I would look at her.
-I had to just to make sure she really was all right, but every time, she only looked back at me and perked her eyebrows.
+I had to make sure she really was all right, but every time, she looked back at me and perked her eyebrows.

 “Is something the matter?” she finally asked.

 “You’re so quiet,” she said casually.
 Funny how she controlled the tone of things.

 “Because of you,” I said, feeling a little thrown off.
 We were heading into strange territory.
 She shrugged at me.

 “I guess I just don’t feel up to our game today.”
 Our game, she said.
 I couldn’t recall a time when either of us had actually commented on it.
 This was definitely something to take note of, but—as I felt—nothing to be alarmed by.

 “Why not?”
 Another shrug.
 She said nothing else.
 We continued walking in silence.

 We walked together for a while, saying nothing.
 Every few moments, one of us would look at the other, maybe just to double check that everything was okay and that our silence was indeed comfortable.
 Sometimes we caught glimpses of each other when looking both ways, waiting at intersections.
 Sometimes, when I looked over at her, she’d make a face at me, but neither of us would say anything, and I had to wonder (again) if things really were all right with her.

 There was a warming tension hiding in the silence between us.
 My tranquility shifted dimension.
 Every time I looked at her, I felt like I had to say something.
 Swaths of color and pressure got in the way.
 I could not articulate.
 I began to embrace this palpable silence.
 It made my body hot.